MukaiGuy/Rogers_Development-Enviroment-Setup/README.md

 ### Note About the OS
 For Linux people, Ubuntu is my primary envrioment but it should mostly work on Debian/Rasibian too

 For Apple People, If you're on a Mac running macOSX 10.14.6 or higher most of my notes should work.
-If you haven't already install Homebrew [ Homebrew link | https://brew.sh/]
+If you haven't already install [Homebrew](https://brew.sh/)

 ## Terminal Enviroment
 ### Install: